iamtalwinder/notes/MIS/notes/4-mis.md

 1. Define MIS.
 What are its characteristics?
 Discuss the components of MIS in detail. `important`
 2. What is MIS?
 Discuss various activities performed by MIS in an Organization.
-3. Explain three level architecture of MIS along with its characteristics and functions. `*`
-4. Discuss the relevance and role of MIS in various phases of decision-making `*`
-5. Discuss the steps involved in the implementation procedure of MIS.
-Elaborate. `important` `*`
+3. Discuss the steps involved in the implementation procedure of MIS.
+Elaborate. `important`
-6. Discuss the different development approaches for MIS. `*`
-7. Discuss in detail the Pitfalls in management information system development. `important` `*`
+4. Discuss in detail the Pitfalls in management information system development. `important`
-8. Discuss fundamental pitfalls in Management Information System during design and planning. `*`
+5. Discuss fundamental pitfalls in Management Information System during design and planning.
+6. How the evaluation of MIS can be performed? `*`
+7. Explain three level architecture of MIS along with its characteristics and functions. `*`
+8. Discuss the relevance and role of MIS in various phases of decision-making `*`
+9. Discuss the different development approaches for MIS. `*`
-9. Explain the role of marketing in functioning of management information system. `*`
+10. Explain the role of marketing in functioning of management information system. `*`
-10. What is Financial MIS?
+11. What is Financial MIS?
 What are the key decisions supported by a Financial MIS?
 Discuss each in detail. `*`
-11. What are Functional MIS?
+12. What are Functional MIS?
 Discuss in detail the Marketing MIS. `*`
-12. How to develop Production based MIS?
+13. How to develop Production based MIS?
 Explain with an example. `*`
-13. What is a Marketing information system?
+14. What is a Marketing information system?
 What are the inputs and outputs of a Marketing MIS?
 Discuss the model for Marketing MIS. `*`
-14. Explain the Frame work of MIS in detail with example. `*`
+15. Explain the Frame work of MIS in detail with example. `*`
-15. Explain marketing, personnel, financial and production of MIS `*`
+16. Explain marketing, personnel, financial and production of MIS `*`
-16. How the evaluation of MIS can be performed? `*`
 17. How the financial based MIS can be designed and implemented?
 Explain with an example. `*`